Bandwidth/bandwidth.github.io/README.md

   <div class="heroImage"></div>
   <h1 class="remove4mobile">TRY BEFORE YOU BUY: HOW WELL DOES YOUR SOFTWARE COMMUNICATE?</h1>
   <h2 class="mobileShow">TRY BEFORE YOU BUY: HOW WELL DOES YOUR SOFTWARE COMMUNICATE?</h2>
-  <p>Just like a salsa bar or a food truck, we’re thrilled when developers line up for our free samples.
-In our case, it’s APIs, and you can help yourself to our code below.
-If your app would benefit from a side order of text messaging or dependable phone call capability, look no further.
+  <p>Take a look at our code samples below.
+If your app would benefit from text messaging or dependable phone call capability, look no further.
 We can solve your problem just like we’ve done for everyone from application start-ups and traditional telecom companies to some of the most demanding Internet giants in the business.
-Have a look around and <a href="http://www.bandwidth.com/resources/tip-sheet-why-bandwidths-apis-are-better/">Learn more.</a> You can’t survive on samples alone.</p><br>
+Have a look around or <a href="http://www.bandwidth.com/resources/tip-sheet-why-bandwidths-apis-are-better/">Learn more.</a></p><br>
   <div class="cardsContainer">
     <div id="smscard" class="devCards sms active">
       <h2><img src="https://www.bandwidth.com/wp-content/themes/bandwidth/assets/media/icon-messaging.svg" alt="Messaging icon" class="product--icon"> <span class="remove4mobile">Messaging</span></h2>